Flashforge Creator 4 (A/S): Independent Dual Extruder 3D Printer with Interchangeable Extruders

 • Avoid the UltiMaker S8 because it doesn't offer superior value, and costs more than than the first two options.

-Bar chart comparing 3D printer build volumes; FlashForge Creator 4 leads with 70L, followed by Pro3 Plus S, Epsilon W50, Pro3 Plus D, and S8.
+Bar chart comparing 3D printer build volumes; Flashforge Creator 4 leads with 70L, exceeding Pro3 Plus S, Pro3 Plus D, Epsilon W50, and S8 models.

 What printer controls are available on the Flashforge Creator 4?